grafana/loki/docs/sources/query/log_queries/_index.md

 fo"o=bar
 ```

-By default, the parser skips the invalid tokens and continues parsing the rest of the log line.
+Without the `--strict` flag the parser skips the invalid tokens and continues parsing the rest of the log line.
-This offers the flexibility to parse semi-structed log lines, though note that this is only best-effort and the resulting label set might not always contain what you expect.
+Non-strict mode offers the flexibility to parse semi-structed log lines, though note that this is only best-effort and the resulting label set might not always contain what you expect.

 #### Pattern